 Together, metrics and dimensions enable you to create informative and visually appealing dashboards in Looker Studio by effectively summarizing and presenting your data.

-Here is a step by step guide on how you can build a report in Looker Studio:
+Here is a step by step guide looker studio tutorial on how you can create Looker Studio reports.
+It is important to plan and structure your data before starting to create a report in Looker Studio.

 3. Next, give the necessary Google BigQuery permissions to access your data.